BROOKFIELD “BABY FACE” MILK BOTTLES

 NOTE: Generally speaking, during the era of the heaviest use of milk bottles in the United States (typically circa 1910 to 1960) the great majority of milk bottles were made in clear glass to show off the white color of the milk.
 (A few were made in amber or emerald green).
 In some other countries around the world, milk bottles have seen common use much later than in the US.

-(I might also mention that the Brookfield milk bottles have NO connection whatsoever with the BROOKFIELD marked glass electrical insulators).
+(I might also mention that the Brookfield milk bottles have NO connection whatsoever with the “BROOKFIELD” marked glass electrical insulators that were manufactured by the Brookfield Glass Company).

 Please click here to go to the Glass Bottle Marks pages (page one).